pmahnke/stmgrts/_posts/2011/2011-08-26-secondary_school_open_events_2011.md

 Here is a list of all the Open events at local authority secondary and private schools around the borough.

-If we have missed any out, please contact us at <content@stmargarets.london>.
+If we have missed any out, please contact us at [content@stmargarets.london](mailto:content@stmargarets.london).

 ### [Richmond Park Academy](/directory/school/201108260957)